Improving Fine-Grained Control via Aggregation of Multiple Diffusion Models: Method

-The above analysis indicates that there exists an appropriate aggregation algorithm that can achieve fine-grained generation in almost all practical models with consistent encoders and a diffusion process.
-Beyond the case of two models, it can also naturally extends to multiple models, thereby providing a solid foundation for the design of the subsequent algorithm.
+The above analysis suggests that an aggregation operation exists only when the models are within the same diffusion model ecosystem.
+This finding also provides theoretical support for the validity of other compositional methods and thus establishes a solid foundation for the design of the subsequent algorithm.